Gnus Home

 1.11 Mailing Lists

 Sometimes while posting to mailing lists, the poster needs to direct followups to the post to specific places.
 The Mail-Followup-To (MFT) was created to enable just this.
-Two example scenarios where this is useful:
+Three example scenarios where this is useful:

-Gnus honors the MFT header in other's messages (i.e. while following up to someone else's post) and also provides support for generating sensible MFT headers for outgoing messages as well.
+Gnus honors the MFT header in other’s messages (i.e., while following up to someone else’s post) and also provides support for generating sensible MFT headers for outgoing messages as well.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]